What's the JBCC?

 Continuing Education (C.E.) available for Process Servers - please CLICK HERE

 A PERSON SEEKING STATEWIDE CERTIFICATION SHOULD ALLOW

-AT LEAST EIGHT WEEKS FOR PROCESSING OF THEIR APPLICATION
+AT LEAST 2-4 WEEKS FOR PROCESSING OF THEIR APPLICATION

 Submitting paperwork does not constitute approval.
 You are not approved until your paperwork has been processed and your name has been posted on the COMPLETE LIST OF CERTIFIED PROCESS SERVERS.
 If your name is not on the list it means your certification has not been approved.